 Re-examining the role of government

 This is where the government plays an important role.
 While it is infeasible for individuals to coordinate paying each other to stay home, the government can easily do so.
 In fact, there is a history of the government using taxes to align individual incentives with social welfare, for instance, in the case of a cigarette tax to address the costs that smoking cigarettes imposes on others or the concept of a carbon tax to address the externality of global warming.
-Economists on both ends of the political spectrum have long championed such an approach because, on one hand, it keeps decision-making with the individual, which is ideal when people face different costs to social distancing, because if they’re doing it voluntarily, they’re probably the people who can do it at least cost.
-But by providing a tax or a subsidy to the individual, it allows that person to incorporate into their decision-making process the cost or benefit their actions impose on the rest of society.
+Economists on both ends of the political spectrum have long championed such an approach – known as a “Pigouvian tax” – because on one hand, it keeps decision-making with the individual, which is ideal when people face different costs to social distancing: if they’re doing it voluntarily, they’re probably the people who can do it at least cost.
+On the other hand, by providing a tax or a subsidy to the individual, it allows that individual to take into account the full social cost or benefit of their actions.

 So how would this work in the case of COVID-19?
 We could easily construct a benefit – specifically an unemployment insurance benefit – that would be based on the cost to the rest of society of an additional person being at work for 40 hours per week instead of spending the same amount of time at home, in terms of lives lost and health costs incurred.
 An individual would then face the decision of whether to go to work and give up the benefit or stay at home and continue to receive the benefit.
 If someone voluntarily turns down the benefit in order to work, this approach ensures that it must also be the case that what they are producing by working generates greater value to society at large than the additional risk they impose on others by working outside of the home.